-Turnitin it is a ‘text matching’ software that is used by a institutions all over the world ensue the integrity of student writing.
+Turnitin is a ‘text matching’ software that is used by institutions all over the world to ensure the integrity of student writing.
 The University of York subscribes to Turnitin as an institution and it is integrated with the Yorkshare VLE.
 Student work can be uploaded to Turnitin submission points and is cross-referenced with the contents of Turnitin’s database.
 Turnitin then produces ‘originality reports’ that show the percentage of matched text in the assignments.
 Turnitin’s database contains billions of resources, including:

 While many people refer to Turnitin as ‘plagiarism detection’ software, this is misleading.
 Turnitin is text-matching software.
 It is not a substitute for academic judgement and it is up to staff and students to look at the originality reports, check referencing and make an academic judgement on whether too much of the text matches to other sources and is not written in the student’s own words.